difference between put and patch

 PUT requests are idempotent, which means that sending the same request multiple times will have the same effect as sending it once.
 This makes PUT requests suitable for updating resources that need to be completely replaced, such as replacing an entire customer profile.

-See also difference between bibliography and autobiography
+See also difference between glycolysis and krebs cycle

 PATCH Method